Daniel-Mietchen/open-science-prize/README.md

 The Prize has two phases &mdash; six prizes of USD 80k each will be awarded in Phase 1, and from these six projects, one will be selected to receive USD 230k in Phase 2.

 Entries for the prize have to be submitted through the Open Science Prize platform.
 To do that, you will need to register an account [there](https://www.openscienceprize.org/acc/r/).
-Phase 1 submissions are due by February 29, 2016.
+Phase 1 submissions are due by February 29, 2016 (11:59:00 PM GMT to be precise, for those wondering about time zones).